 DuPont Plant Opens: DuPont opens the Kingston site with 175 members who don’t have any representation.
 Outside of the Employment Standards Act establishing minimum wage in 1937 and 40-hour work weeks in 1944, members do not have rights.

-In 1947, District 50, United Mine Workers of America organized the employees of Kingston Site and became their bargaining agent.
+District 50: District 50, United Mine Workers of America, organizes the members of Kingston and becomes their representation.

 Our Beginnings: On January 12, 1968, KINWU is formed, and is established by the Ontario Labour Relations Board as the exclusive bargaining agent for members at the Kingston Site.
 The Union is established as entirely local and independent.

 Union Hall: After two years of planning, finding space, and building, KINWU officially opens a Union Hall on Arlington Park Place, which would expand in function and space over the coming years.

 Plant Sold to Invista: In April of 2004, the nylon manufacturing plant is sold to Invista Canada, an independently operated and managed subsidiary of Koch Industries.
 DuPont retains control of its research lab.
 The union now has two separate facilities to negotiate contracts for.

 Union Relocated: Due to increases in overhead costs and staffing requirements, the Union Hall is sold, and the executive moves to a smaller office on Gardiners Road.